ilg-physics-ucsb/physics3l-manual/Lab4Week1-Resonance/Lab4Week1-Resonance.md

 ![Resonant Conditions](imgs/ResonanceTubes.png)
 :::

 As noted above, the boundary conditions for a standing wave require that there is a node at any closed end and an antinode at any open end.
-In Figure 3, the top tube is open on both ends (open-open), and the bottom tube is open at one end and closed at the other.
+In Figure 3, the top tube is open on both ends (open-open), and the bottom tube is open at one end and closed (open-closed) at the other.
 Drawn in each is the first standing wave that can form in either tube.

 :::Question
+a.
 What is the wavelength for the fundamental frequency of an open-open tube in terms of the tube length $L$?

+b.
+What is the wavelength for the fundamental frequency of an open-closed tube in terms of the tube length $L$?
 :::

 :::Question